Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Equations of motions for isotropic materials in two dimensions

-where $\Box=\nabla^2-(1/\upsilon^2)\partial_t^2$, with the velocity for the $\phi_j$ field being equal to $\upsilon_{\phi}=\sqrt{\frac{\mu(\kappa+\mu)}{\kappa}}$ and for the $A_{ij}$ field equal to $\upsilon_A=\sqrt{2\mu}$.
+where $\Box=\nabla^2-(1/\upsilon^2)\partial_t^2$, with the velocity for the $\phi_j$ field being equal to $\upsilon_{\phi}=\sqrt{\frac{\mu(\kappa+\mu)}{\kappa}}$ and with that for the $A_{ij}$ field equal to $\upsilon_A=\sqrt{2\mu}$.
 The result is not surprising but a few clarifications need to be made.
 These velocities are the dual of the ones that appear in the regular elasticity theory of a two-dimensional isotropic solid.
-The phonon fields there propagate with velocities equal to $\upsilon_L=\sqrt{\frac{\kappa+\mu}{\rho}}$ and $\upsilon_T=\sqrt{\frac{\mu}{\rho}}$ for a longitudinal and transverse wave propagation respectively.
+The phonon fields there propagate with velocities equal to $\upsilon_L=\sqrt{\frac{\kappa+\mu}{\rho_d}}$ and $\upsilon_T=\sqrt{\frac{\mu}{\rho_d}}$ for a longitudinal and transverse wave propagation respectively.
 The fracton vector charge density is now multiplied with a factor containing the elastic constants although that is not true for the currents of our theory.
-In the next section we briefly introduce how defects can be included in the theory.
+We emphasize that the above differential equations do not have the desired form of wave equations yet as there appear to be contributions coming from the trace of $E^{ij}_{\sigma}$.
+These can be removed either by constraining the elastic coefficients $\mu=\kappa$, or by fixing a gauge that removes these contributions.
+In our paper we choose the latter approach by imposing the tracelessness condition, which is tied to the singular behavior of strains, as will be further elucidated in Section \ref{Sec5}.
+In the next section, we provide a concise overview of how defects are integrated into the theory of elasticity.